 On December 15, 2019 NIS 240 million par value of debentures (Series E) of NIS 1 par value each was issued and listed for trade on the Stock Exchange in consideration of NIS 240 million.
 The debentures bear an annual interest rate of 1.5% and are linked (principal and interest) to the Consumer Price Index.
 The debentures are redeemable in seven annual installments on December 31 in each of the years 2021 through 2027.
 The interest on the debentures is payable in semi-annual installments every calendar year on the unpaid balance of principal on June 30 and on December 31 in each of the years 2020 through 2027.
 In 2020 the Group purchased NIS 120 thousand par value of the debentures.
-As at December 31, 2021, the balance of the debentures (Series E) is a par value of NIS 228,000 thousand.
+In the reporting year an expansion of NIS 100,000 thousand par value of the debentures (Series E) was issued.
+As at December 31, 2022, the balance of the debentures (Series E) is a par value of NIS 328,000 thousand.